stberryhill/KibiTest/Readme.md

 <a name="complete-example"></a>
 ### Complete Example

-This final example includes usage of **Kibi_ForEach**, the fourth and final function in KibiTest.
-The *before* and *after* are called before and after every test.
+This example includes usage of **Kibi_ForEach**, the fourth and final function in KibiTest.
 This is useful if you need to create a blank slate before each test and then clean it up after, for example.

  #### Source